 The submission period will open on April 23, 2018, and will close on October 10, 2018.

 10. How will the chapter promote the scholarship?

 The scholarship announcement and application will be found on the chapter website.
 The chapter will post announcements in The Noose and other chapter communications in print and online.
 Information about the scholarship will be distributed by chapter members to area writing programs.
 The scholarship will also be promoted at the monthly Write-Ins.

 Leon B. Burstein was born in the Bronx in 1915, lived his adult life in California until his death in 1991, and always loved a good mystery.
 The Leon B. Burstein/MWA-NY Scholarship for Mystery Writing was launched in 2015 to celebrate the 100th anniversary of his birth.

 12. If I get the scholarship, what do I have to do?

 Recipients agree to acknowledge the Leon B. Burstein/MWA-NY Scholarship for Mystery Writing in anything they publish as a result of the award.
-They also agree to write a brief description of whatever they did with the funds provided to them.
+They also agree to write, and submit to MWA-NY, a brief description of whatever they did with the funds provided to them.